RL-VLA$^3$: A Flexible and Asynchronous Reinforcement Learning Framework for VLA Training: Experimental Results

 \subsection{Experiment Setup}

-\paragraph{Models.} We evaluate several pretrained VLAs, including diffusion-based models: GR00T N1.5~\citep{bjorck2025gr00t} and the $\pi$ series ($\pi_0$ and $\pi_{0.5}$)~\citep{black2024pi_0}, and an autoregressive model, OpenVLA-OFT~\citep{kim2025fine}.
-Following~\cite{zang2025rlinf}, we adapt OpenVLA-OFT to predict a chunk of actions rather than a single action.
-This selection of heterogeneous models allows us to validate the universality and robustness of our method across different VLA architectures and action prediction paradigms.
+\paragraph{Models, Simulators, and Algorithms.} We evaluate \name\ using several state-of-the-art pretrained VLA models.
+This includes diffusion-based architectures such as GR00T N1.5~\citep{bjorck2025gr00t} and the $\pi$ series ($\pi_0$ and $\pi_{0.5}$)~\citep{black2024pi_0}, as well as OpenVLA-OFT~\citep{kim2025fine}, an autoregressive model.
+Following \citet{zang2025rlinf}, we adapt OpenVLA-OFT to predict action chunks rather than single-step actions to improve interaction efficiency.

-\paragraph{Benchmarks.} We consider two environments for RL training: LIBERO~\citep{liu2023libero} and ManiSkill~\citep{mu2021maniskill}.
-Both are widely used for evaluating pretrained VLA models and post-training algorithms.
-For LIBERO, we primarily use the LIBERO-10 task split from LIBERO-100, which focuses on lifelong robot decision-making.
-For ManiSkill, we focus on pick-and-place tasks with varying objects and receptacles.

-A key distinction between these environments lies in their parallelization design: LIBERO relies on CPU multi-processing, whereas ManiSkill uses GPU tensor parallelization.
-As noted by~\cite{zang2025rlinf}, these different parallelization approaches lead to distinct optimal RL strategies.
-We will demonstrate in the next subsection how our strategy adapts to these different environment backends to maintain efficiency.

-\paragraph{Implementation and Baselines.} Our implementation builds on RLinf~\citep{zang2025rlinf}, a framework that partitions RL training into three worker types: $\mathrm{Env}$, $\mathrm{Rollout}$, and $\mathrm{Actor}$ workers.
-We modify all three worker types and introduce additional communication channels to support asynchronous execution.
-The modified framework is illustrated in Figure~\ref{fig:methods} and detailed in Section~\ref{sec:methods}.

-We compare against two distributed training strategies supported by RLinf: \begin{itemize} \item \textit{Colocated}: All three worker types are placed on the same devices, meaning all devices simultaneously perform environment interaction, model rollout, or model training. \item \textit{Disaggregated}: Workers are placed on separate GPU devices, though model training and rollout remain sequentially synchronized. \end{itemize} For the disaggregated strategy, unless otherwise noted, we co-locate $\mathrm{Env}$ and $\mathrm{Rollout}$ workers on one set of devices, and place $\mathrm{Actor}$ workers on another.

-To rigorously evaluate performance, we conduct experiments across GPU clusters ranging from 8 to 256 GPUs.
-For the disaggregated strategy, we further explore different GPU allocation ratios among worker types.

-\paragraph{Evaluation Metrics.} Since our primary objective is to accelerate training with minimal impact on final performance, we evaluate both system \textbf{throughput} and \textbf{training success rate curves}.

-Currently, there is no standardized throughput metric for VLA models.
-Metrics from language modeling are not directly applicable, as VLA models typically predict variable-sized action chunks.
-Therefore, we measure overall system efficiency using the number of environment state computations per unit time:

-where $N_{re}$ is the total rollout epochs, $N_{env}$ is the number of environment instances per epoch, $N_{es}$ is the average environment steps per instance, and $T_s$ is the average step execution time.
-In our experiments, $N_{es}$ is fixed per instance.
-For fair comparison, we keep all hyperparameters consistent across experiments, as listed in Table~\ref{tab:hyperparams}.

-For the training success rate curves, we adopt the standard evaluation protocol for VLA models.
-The detailed analysis is presented in Appendix~\ref{app:experiments}.